 Once admitted to the MAE program, students declare an area of concentration.
-The area of concentration will appear on the student’s records.
-Currently, the department offers concentratiosns in the areas of:
+The area of concentration will appear on your record.
+Currently, we offer concentrations in:

-Previous Academic Preparation: The Master of Aerospace Engineering is a technical engineering degree.
-It is expected that admitted applicants will hold an undergraduate degree in aerospace or mechanical engineering.
+Previous academic preparation: The Master of Aerospace Engineering is a technical engineering degree.
+Most admitted applicants hold undergraduate degrees in aerospace or mechanical engineering.

-Undergraduate degrees in other fields may be acceptable, as long as the applicant has completed fundamental engineering and math coursework.
-(For an example of appropriate math and "engineering fundamentals," please see the requirements outlined in our department's Bachelor of Science curriculum).
+Undergraduate degrees in other fields may be acceptable if you have completed fundamental engineering and math coursework.
+(For an example of appropriate math and engineering fundamentals, please see the requirements outlined in our Bachelor of Science curriculum).

 Professional experience, though highly desirable, is not accepted in lieu of college-level coursework.

 Minimum GPA and exam scores: The University of Washington Graduate School requires an applicant to have a minimum 3.0 GPA to be considered eligible for admission.
 Beyond this, we do not maintain a fixed minimum for either GPA or exam scores.
 GRE Scores no longer factor into admissions decisions.
 However, admission is competitive, and meeting the minimum requirements does not guarantee admission.